trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 This method is an improved method of data transfer, in which data is copied between file descriptors within the OS kernel space, that is, without transferring data to the application buffers.
 No additional buffers or data copies are required, and the data never leaves the kernel memory address space.

 In my opinion enabling this really won't make any difference unless NGINX is reading from something which can be mapped into the virtual memory space like a file (i.e. the data is in the cache).
-But please... do not let me influence you because you should in the first place also be keeping an eye on this document: [Optimizing TLS for High–Bandwidth Applications in FreeBSD](https://people.freebsd.org/~rrs/asiabsd_2015_tls.pdf).
+But please... do not let me influence you - you should in the first place be keeping an eye on this document: [Optimizing TLS for High–Bandwidth Applications in FreeBSD](https://people.freebsd.org/~rrs/asiabsd_2015_tls.pdf).

 By default NGINX disable the use of `sendfile`: